Tanay-Shah-Raj/Tanay-Shah-Raj/README.md

-# Hi there 👋, I'm Tanay Shah
+### Welcome to My Data Analytics Portfolio

 🔍 **Passionate Data Analyst | Business Intelligence Enthusiast | Project Management Professional**

 ### About Me
 I am a dedicated data analyst with a robust background in business intelligence, data science, and project management.
-My expertise lies in transforming raw data into meaningful insights that drive strategic decision-making.
-I hold a Bachelor's in Technology, a Project Management degree, and have completed a Business Intelligence program.
+My expertise lies in collaboratively transforming raw data into meaningful insights that empower teams to make informed strategic decisions.
+Through cross-functional collaboration, I develop data-driven solutions that align with business objectives and help stakeholders identify opportunities for growth and improvement.

 ### Professional Interests
 - 📊 Data Analysis & Visualization